 - 14 primary schools, 1 kindergarten and 6 drop-in centres in the Una-Sana and Posavina Cantons;

 - 59 teachers, pedagogues, psychologists, social workers and special education professionals, employed by the aforementioned institutions, and an advisor from Pedagogical Institute of Una-Sana Canton have followed one training course to implement the HEART method in class;

 - About 1’057 children of preschool and primary school age (48 classes) and of 2 drop-in centers for street children, who already had the chance to experience the HEART method through activities organized by trained teachers;

 - 12 parents were introduced to HEART methodology by teachers;

 - 3 local co-facilitators from Save the Children North-West Balkans.

 Between September and December 2016, Alta Mane supported 3 training sessions, for 4 half days each, on the HEART method led by the HEART Program Director and 3 co-facilitators from Save the Children North-West Balkans.
-59 teachers, pedagogues, psychologists, social workers and special education professionals from 14 primary schools, 1 kindergarten and 6 drop-in centers in the Una-Sana and Posavina Cantons attended the training.
+59 teachers, pedagogues, psychologists, social workers and special education professionals from 14 primary schools, 1 kindergarten and 6 drop-in centres in the Una-Sana and Posavina Cantons attended the training.
 They received a kit to implement the HEART method in class.
 898 pupils, ages 3 to 15, have already benefited from these artistic activities.
 The training sessions, supported by Alta Mane, also involved two principals and one advisor from the Una-Sana Canton Pedagogical institute.